 Why is Indonesia considered the ultimate remote diving destination?

-Indonesia represents Earth's final frontier for pristine diving experiences.
-With 17,508 islands spread across vast distances, thousands remain completely uninhabited and accessible only through premium Indonesia liveaboard diving operations.
+Indonesia represents Earth's final frontier for pristine underwater adventures.
+With 17,508 islands spread across vast distances, thousands remain completely uninhabited and accessible only through premium liveaboard expeditions across the Indonesian archipelago.

-Key factors that make diving in Indonesia exceptional:
+Key factors that make Indonesian underwater exploration exceptional:

 - Unparalleled opportunities to experience crowd-free diving